intechstudio/grid-documentation/docs/wiki/page.md

 Pages are fully defined configurations stored in permanent memory on the Grid modules.

-Each Grid module has 4 of these individual 'memory slots' for storing configuration informationwe call them Pages in Grid terminology.
+Each Grid module has 4 of these individual Pages for storing configuration information.

 Each one of these Pages has a different setting by default, but you can change them however you like.